 Why Does Collections Affect My Credit Score Altogether?

 Looking at an Equifax credit report, data that has the biggest effect on a credit score is whether you make payments on time.
 So if someone has a collections account, this indicates to a creditor or lender that the person has trouble keeping up with their promised loan installments.
-Any unpaid debt like student loans, medical bills, personal loans, credit card debt, and more can hurt credit.
-The more late payments someone has accumulated, the more their credit score will suffer.

 Furthermore, working with a collection agency also dictates to credit bureaus that a borrower has accumulated debt.
 Since amounts owed are also a major contributing factor to someone’s credit report, accounts with debt collectors can significantly reduce credit scores.
 Suppose a lender finds out that a loan applicant has been referred to a debt buyer in the past.
 In that case, they may immediately reject them for funding for their own financial protection.

 Never get a loan without a payment plan to avoid making a late payment and potentially getting a collections account that could affect your credit.
-You should also be wary of working with suspicious lenders who offer astronomically high loan amounts with little to no requirements.
-Scam lenders like this could be connected to the dark web and leave you with nothing but stress, debt, and a potential account with a debt collector.

 How Often Should I Check My Credit Report?

-To make sure you are on top of your debt and aren’t affected by a collections account, you should check your Fico score often.
-But, be careful that you are performing a soft credit check and not a hard credit check.
+To make sure you are on top of your debt and aren’t affected by a collections account, you should check your FICO score often.
+But be careful that you are performing a soft credit check and not a hard credit check.

-A soft credit check is essentially a free consultation of your financial history and does not affect your overall fico score.
-Credit cards or other financial products will often have a feature where you can see your credit score and receive a free copy of your credit report.
+A soft credit check is essentially a free consultation of your financial history and does not affect your overall FICO score.
+Credit cards or other financial products will often have a feature where you can see your credit score and receive a free copy of your credit report

 A hard credit check, on the other hand, can affect credit.
 Before lenders grant approval, they run a hard credit check to confirm their applicant was truthful about their information and aren’t going through pre-bankruptcy consultations.
 Since these hard credit checks are typically tied to receiving new credit, they can affect your credit reports.